 Users who’re moving from Windows 7 or 8 to 10 will be prompted about choosing the privacy settings right at the time of the setup, while those already using 10 will be prompted with a notification to choose the privacy settings.

-“Regardless of your data collection choices, we will not use the contents of your email, chat, files or pictures to target ads to you,” the company concluded.
+“Regardless of your data collection choices, we will not use the contents of your email, chat, files or pictures to target ads to you,”

 So, if you switch off the option that delivers relevant ads to you, it won’t hinder with your browsing except that random ads will show up and that shouldn’t bother a user much.

-To manage the data that has been collected by Microsoft, users simply have to be signed in to their Microsoft accounts and head to their privacy settings page.
+To manage the data that has been collected by Microsoft, users simply have to be signed in to their Microsoft accounts and head to their

 A welcome move by the company in order to ensure transparency in their methods of collecting user data and let them control that data too.